-More information on Career Services can be found at www. multnomah.edu/careerservices.
+More information on Career Services can be found at www. multnomah.edu/resources/career services.
 Career Services is located on the second floor of the JCA building and can be reached at 503.251.6472 or careerservices@multnomah.edu for availability and an appointment.